 - Guide 1: How to Remove KingMiner Trojan from Windows.

-- Guide 2: Get rid of KingMiner Trojan from Mac OS X.
+- Guide 2: Get rid of KingMiner Trojan on Mac OS X.

-- Guide 3: Remove KingMiner Trojan from Google Chrome.
+- Guide 3: Remove KingMiner Trojan in Google Chrome.

 - Guide 4: Erase KingMiner Trojan from Mozilla Firefox.